The Local Train: 2015–2016

-The Local Train had recorded most of their debut album Aalas Ka Pedh when they won Sennheiser's first Top50 band talent hunt in India in 2015, bagging an endorsement from Sennheiser.
+The Local Train had recorded most of their debut album, Aalas Ka Pedh, when they won Sennheiser's first Top50 band talent hunt in India in 2015, bagging an endorsement from Sennheiser.
 They finished the album, which contained two of their previously released singles, and released it with Flying Carpet Productions in September 2015.
 The album was mastered by Chris Hesse and was one of the highest selling Indian rock albums of the year, featuring on the “Most Streamed Rock Albums list on Apple Music India.
 In November 2015 they signed on with Spectal Management.

 The Local Train worked extensively with The Morpheus Productions for their initial music videos.
 The first video was for "Aaoge Tum Kabhi", which featured in Pan Nalin's 2015 film Angry Indian Goddesses that premiered at The Toronto International Film Festival.
 Their second music video for Kaise Jiyun featured a performance by choreographer Ryan Martyr.
 The Dil Mere video was shot in Solang Valley and Manali, and was produced by Snow Leopard Productions, and Atharva Studios.

 2017–present

 The Local Train released Khudi in 2017, a single from their second album.
 Its music video starred Arjun Mathur, was directed by Vijesh Rajan and produced by Jungle Book Entertainment.
 It won Platinum Film of The Year at the 2017 India Film Project Awards.
 The second album Vaaqif was released in January 2018, with mixing and mastering done by Erich Talaba.
 The band toured extensively in 21 cities before the album launch.
 In 2018, they released Mizaaj's music video, their first foray into animation that was conceptualized and animated by Ekabhuya Animation.
 A cyber-punk themed animated video for Gustaakh soon followed, produced by Plexus studios and edited by Shreyas Beltangdy.
 It was selected for the 18th Miami International Science Fiction Film Festival, and chosen as one of Rolling Stone’s 11 best Indian music videos for 2019.

 The band has posted on their Instagram channel to confirm about the release of a third album.

 In April 2022, it was revealed that vocalist Raman Negi had left the band in December 2021.
 However, the band reported they will continue making music.
-Raman Negi released his debut solo album, "Shaksiyat" later that year.
+Raman Negi released his debut solo album, Shaksiyat, later that year.

 The band collaborated with Lucky Ali in 2024 on Tu Hai Kahaan for Shirsha Guha Thakurta's "Do Aur Do Pyaar".

+In late 2024 and early 2025, The Local Train hinted at working on new material for future release, with the band sharing on their official social media accounts that they were recording and preparing fresh music to follow their 2024 singles.
+As of early 2026, the band has not yet announced an official release date for new songs or albums.